 Events like the biggest pink diamond being unearthed in Australia and the 9-carat pink diamond cropping up at Christie’s have definitely churned the public interest in the rare form of pink diamond.
-The upsurge in interest is only justified as Argyle mines in Australia; the largest producer of pink diamond has a meager 8 years of production remaining.
+The upsurge in interest is only justified as Argyle mines in Australia; the largest pink diamond producer has a meager 8 years of production remaining.
 Australian jewelry retailer Linneys’ recognized the eagerness and decided to cash in on it by acquiring a $2 million Argyle Pink Diamond Tiara.
 Designed by Royal Jeweler, Asprey of London, the 20-carat tiara is encrusted with 178 rare Argyle pink diamonds, making it one of the most important pink diamond creations that ever existed.
-The piece recognizes the diamond jubilee of Queen Elizabeth II and has been on tour around Australia since July last year.
+The piece recognizes Queen Elizabeth II’s diamond jubilee and has been on tour around Australia since July last year.